 The degree must also include instruction in methods of service delivery in recovery-oriented practice environments and integrate an understanding of the various cultures found in California as well as the social and psychological implications of socioeconomic status.

 California residents who obtain online degrees while residing in the state must meet the same requirements as other residents — that is, they cannot add California-specific content or other areas of instruction post-degree.
-Out-of-state applicants may be able to add units and courses to their degrees earned outside of California.
+Out-of-state applicants may be able to add units, courses, and practicum hours to their degrees earned outside of California.

 Becoming a professional counselor in California requires 3,000 hours of post-degree supervised experience as a Professional Clinical Counselor Intern (PCCI) registered with the California Board of Behavioral Sciences.
 PCCI registration requires completion of the LPCC education requirements above.
 The 3,000 supervised hours must be achieved in no less than two years and no more than six.
 One hundred and fifty hours must be in clinical experience at a hospital or community mental health setting.